What are the obligations of employers under Dutch employment law?

 Health and safety regulations in the Netherlands

-Employers in the Netherlands are legally obligated to comply with health and safety regulations.
+Employers in the Netherlands are legally obligated to comply with health and safety regulations under the Working Conditions Act (in Dutch: Arbeidsomstandighedenwet).
 This applies to all workplaces, regardless of size or number of employees.
-It is essential for employers to adhere to workplace safety regulations on an ongoing basis in order to protect their staff from potential harm.
+Employers must adhere to workplace safety regulations on an ongoing basis to protect their staff from potential harm.

 Occupational health regulations must be adhered to at all times, including prevention and management of occupational risks as well as compliance with any relevant inspection requirements.
 The employer should develop a detailed safety risk management plan that includes regular inspections in accordance with local safety inspection regulations.
 These regulations are designed to ensure workers' rights and safe working conditions are respected by the employer.